SGSSGene/seqan3_tools/README.md

     $ st_fasta_info input.fasta lengths
     $ st_fasta_info input.fasta names
     Prints lengths or names of all fasta file entries

+    $ st_fasta_dump input.fasta -d '#' -e '$' > output.txt
+    Converts fasta file into a text file, where each sequence is separated by '#' and a '$' is attached at the end

     $ st_binary_rev input.txt > output.txt
     reverses the bytes of input.txt